-The Joint Board reserves the right to impose a liquidated damage assessment of twenty thousand dollars (\$20,000.00) for any key personnel that are changed within the first twelve monthsprior to Preliminary Design Approval following execution of the Contract, should the personnel remain with the Contractor's organization in any form.
-A liquidated damage assessment of ten thousand dollars (\$10,000.00) may be imposed for any key personnel that are changed during the second yearprior to Substantial Completion of the main tolling components of the contract should the personnel remain with the Contractor's organization in any form.
+The Joint Board reserves the right to impose a liquidated damage assessment of twenty thousand dollars (\$20,000.00) for any key personnel that are changed within the first twelve months following execution of the Contract, should the personnel remain with the Contractor's organization in any form.
+A liquidated damage assessment of ten thousand dollars (\$10,000.00) may be imposed for any key personnel that are changed during the second year of the contract should the personnel remain with the Contractor's organization in any form.
 These penalties are on a per occurrence basis.
-The Joint Board shall have the right to deduct or draw upon any amount owed by Contractor to the Joint Board hereunder from any amounts owed by the Joint Board to Contractor, including from any bond held by the Joint Board under this Contract.